If you’re planning out your dream garage or building a new house, you might wonder how big a “standard garage size” is.

 Detached garages have more wiggle room for expansion.
 Still, you must be sure of the recommended minimum size when assembling an attached garage.

-Picking the Perfect Garage Size
+Picking the Perfect Garage Dimensions

 This is a lot of information to sift through, but hopefully, this helps you plan your garage transformation.
+It’s even more important when considering custom built garages.

 In my mind, the bigger garage you can afford, the better.
 Even if you don’t have enough cars to fill it just yet, you’ll have enough space to convert one of the bays into a workshop or extra storage for tools and seasonal items.